min-j/coronavirus-calculator/README.md

 - calculates the infection rate for a specific day
 - plots a graph of of any count

-# Roadmap
+# Creating an .exe file
-- Creating an .exe file
+I was able to create an exe file to run on Windows but I cannot upload the file due to its size.